felipemoren0/Transcriber/README.md

-# Transcriptor
+# Transcriber
-Transcriptor for meetings using python
+Transcriber for meetings using python

 # Why?
 Well...
 Sometimes i forget to take notes on meetings XD